 Dunkeld has a delightful array of quirky shops and visitors flock to the area every year for its impressive arts and culture events.
 Here’s some of the best:

 Birnam Arts is a multipurpose arts centre where you can find theatre, music, comedy, workshops and art exhibitions all-year-round.
+With a beautiful café situated in the heart of creativity, serving lunches, freshly baked scones and cakes, it is a great day out with lots to do and see.
 Make sure you check the listings before you travel and catch a show.

 Ever fancied painting your own pottery?
 Perfect for a family outing, adults and children will love painting their own masterpiece at Going Potty, or simply buy something from their range of original hand-painted pottery.